rockcat96/chat-app/readme.md

 ### User Stories
 - AAU, I can register/login to my chatroom.
 - AAU, I can create one-on-one and group chatroom.
-- AAU, I'm able to delete and update the chatrooms that I created.
+- AAU, I can delete and update the chatrooms that I created.
-- AAU, I'm able read and retrieve chat history.
+- AAU, I can read and retrieve chat history.
 - AAU, I can logout and delete my account.
-- AAU, I'm able to user the app from my phone.
+- AAU, I can use the mobile responsive app from my phone.

  ### Frontend Wireframe